RoboBenchMart: Benchmarking Robots in Retail Environment: Abstract

 \section{Abstract}

-Most existing robotic manipulation benchmarks focus on simplified tabletop scenarios, typically involving a stationary robotic arm interacting with various objects on a flat surface.
-To address this limitation, we introduce RoboBenchMart, a more challenging and realistic benchmark designed for dark store environments, where robots must perform complex manipulation tasks with diverse grocery items.
-This setting presents significant challenges, including dense object clutter and varied spatial configurations\,---\,with items positioned at different heights, depths, and in close proximity.
-By targeting the retail domain, our benchmark addresses a setting with strong potential for near-term automation impact.
-We demonstrate that current state-of-the-art generalist models struggle to solve even common retail tasks.
-To support further research, we release the \textbf{RoboBenchMart} suite, which includes a procedural store layout generator, a trajectory generation pipeline, evaluation tools and fine-tuned baseline models.
+Most existing robotic manipulation benchmarks focus on tabletop or household scenarios.
+While these setups have driven impressive progress, it remains unclear whether generalist VLAs that excel there can truly generalize to domains with different geometry, semantics, and workflows.
+We introduce \textbf{RoboBenchMart}, an open-source simulated benchmark targeting retail dark-store environments, where a mobile manipulator must perform complex manipulation tasks with diverse grocery items.
+This setting presents significant challenges, including dense object clutter and varied spatial configurations, with items positioned at different heights, depths, and in close proximity.
+By targeting on the retail domain, our benchmark addresses a setting with strong potential for near-term automation impact.
+Using generated trajectories, we model a standard, realistic fine-tuning setup for current generalist VLAs and evaluate several state-of-the-art models.
+We find that they still struggle even on common retail tasks, indicating that these models are not yet truly general across domains.
+To support further research, we release the RoboBenchMart suite, which includes a procedural store layout generator, a trajectory generation pipeline, evaluation tools, and fine-tuned baseline models.